Australian Air Force Cadets: Uniform

 The AAFC uniform is near-identical to its parent organisation, using the RAAF General Purpose Uniform (GPU) and Service Dress (SD).
 Before the issuing of GPU uniform, the Disruptive Pattern Camouflage Uniform (DPCU) was used.
 The differences between AAFC and RAAF uniform are badges, shoulder biscuits, pocket tags, and rank slides, the former's being embroidered with a blue/white band with the acronym AAFC.

 The Service Dress Air Force Blue (SD) uniform is the uniform worn on most ceremonial occasions.
 Cadet Under Officers and Cadet Warrant Officers may wear the RAAF Peaked Cap.
-The headdress worn by cadets and staff consists of the Hat Fur Felt - Khaki (HFF-K) and a AAFC- or squadron-branded baseball cap, that is only to be used with the GPU.
-Cadet Staff are also issued a RAAF peaked cap or RAAF Garrison Cap.
+The headdress worn by cadets consists of the Hat Fur Felt - Khaki (HFF-K) and a AAFC- or squadron-branded baseball cap, that is only to be used with the GPU.
+Officers and Instructors of Cadets may wear the above headdress or RAAF garrison caps.

 From early 2021, the AAFC superseded the DPCU uniform and replaced it with the General Purpose Uniform (GPU), the current issued uniform of the RAAF.
 AAFC Personnel are issued their respective squadron patch, which typically contain a blue background with various symbols to represent the location that they are at and known for, with the exception of certain squadrons and flights.

 Training

-Cadet Home Training
+Cadet home training

 A cadet traditionally progresses through several phases of training throughout their cadet career.
 Standard training is on the fundamentals and development of military drill, aerospace, and skills on the field, whilst extension trainings, a prerequisite for progressing in rank, develop on leadership skills and concepts, as well as the aforementioned subjects in a leadership context.

-Cadet External Training
+Cadet external training

 Cadet external training usually constitutes training on a Royal Australian Air Force establishment or a remote location for fieldcraft camps, usually done in conjunction with other units.
 These activities include General Service Trainings (GST) for cadets to learn about Defence and happenings on a RAAF airbase, Cadet Flying Trainings (CST) to train cadets in piloting various aircraft, and Fieldcraft camps to extend on core field skills training.